Nanditha Bose

-Nanditha Bose is an Indian actress in Malayalam movies.
-She was a prominent lead actress during the 1970s in Malayalam, Tamil, Hindi and Bengali films.
-She was well noted for her performance in the Malayalam movies Achaani (1973), Panitheeratha Veedu (1973) and Dharmayudham (1973).
+Nanditha Bose is an Indian actress who is known for her work in Malayalam films.
+One of prominent actresses during the 1970s, she received a Filmfare Award for her performance in Swapnam (1973).
+She is also known for her performance in films such as Achaani (1973), Panitheeratha Veedu (1973) and Dharmayudham (1973).
 Currently, she is busy acting in Television serials.